A Survey on Human-AI Collaboration with Large Foundation Models: Introduction

 \subsection{Scope of the Survey}

-Our survey focuses on the articles describing the developments of human-AI teaming through the years and how the introduction of large pre-trained models is reforming the field.
-The search for articles was conducted on Google Scholar using keywords such as "Human-AI", "Human-AI teaming", and other similar terms.
-For research focusing on the collaboration between humans and AI involving large models, additional keywords, including "large models", "large language models", and "large vision models" were utilized.
-Since human-AI teaming and large models have only recently gained a lot of interest from the research community given the recent popularity of large pre-trained models (Fig. \ref{fig:HAI+LM}), some portion of studies cited in this survey could also be from arXiv preprints.
-We then sample the articles according to the structure desired for this survey, i.e., primarily covering Human-AI teaming and its large pre-trained model counterparts in better model training, effective human-AI joint systems, safe and secure HAI teaming, and their applications (Fig. \ref{fig:scope}).
+Our survey focuses on the articles describing the developments of human-AI collaboration through the years and how the introduction of large models is reforming the field.
+The search for articles was conducted on Google Scholar focusing on the years between 2014-2024, using keywords such as "Human-AI", and "Human-AI collaboration".
+For research focusing on the collaboration between humans and AI involving large models, additional keywords, including "large models", "foundation models", "large language models", and "large vision models" were utilized.
+The content was then distributed among the authors to filter based on the theme of our review to be structured into human-guided AI development, design principles for HAI collaboration, ethics and governance, and finally, applications.
+Some of the selected papers fall into two or more categories, as illustrated in Fig. \ref{fig:scope_heatmap}.
+Since human-AI collaboration and large models have only recently gained a lot of interest from the research community given the recent popularity of large foundation models (Fig. \ref{fig:HAI+LM}), some portion of studies cited in this survey could also be from arXiv preprints.
+We then sample the articles according to the structure desired for this survey, i.e., primarily covering Human-AI collaboration and its large foundation model counterparts in better model training, effective human-AI joint systems, safe and secure HAI collaboration, and their applications (Fig. \ref{fig:scope}).
+Although not systematic, this review captures the most visible work across AI, HAI, and collaboration.

-In order to show support for the theme of our survey article, we try to implement human-AI teaming with the help of large language models to prepare this review.
-For the \emph{human} part, the authors survey the existing literature about human-AI teaming, collect a subset of articles according to the desired structure, organize the survey into relevant sections, study submission statistics and put together tables and visualizations, and finally, prepare the first complete draft of the manuscript.
+In order to show support for the theme of our survey article, we try to implement HAI collaboration with the help of large language models to prepare this review.
+For the \emph{human} part, the authors survey the existing literature about human-AI collaboration, collect and filter a subset of articles according to the desired structure, organize the survey into relevant sections, study submission statistics, put together tables and visualizations, and finally, prepare the first complete draft of the manuscript.
 Using the \emph{AI} part in human-AI teaming, we ask ChatGPT-4 \cite{OpenAI2023ChatGPT} for its feedback regarding the language flow of each subsection, placement of the citations, and revising the language wherever necessary.
-This helps in the ease in identifying the missing elements and making necessary revisions.
+This helps to ease in identifying the missing elements and for the authors to make necessary revisions.
 The final manuscript is, therefore, a product of human and AI collaboration.